NASA-PDS/template-repo-python/README.md

 Create the package:

-    python setup.py sdist
+    python setup.py bdist_wheel

 Publish it as a Github release.

-Publish on pypi (you need a pypi account and configure `$HOME/.pypirc`):
+Publish on PyPI (you need a PyPI account and configure `$HOME/.pypirc`):

     pip install twine
     twine upload dist/*

-Or publish on testpypi (you need a testpypi account and configure `$HOME/.pypirc`):
+Or publish on the Test PyPI (you need a Test PyPI account and configure `$HOME/.pypirc`):

     pip install twine
     twine upload --repository testpypi dist/*

 ## CI/CD

 The template repository comes with our two "standard" CI/CD workflows, `stable-cicd` and `unstable-cicd`.
 The unstable build runs on any push to `main` (± ignoring changes to specific files) and the stable build runs on push of a release branch of the form `release/<release version>`.
 Both of these make use of our GitHub actions build step, [Roundup](https://github.com/NASA-PDS/roundup-action).
 The `unstable-cicd` will generate (and constantly update) a SNAPSHOT release.
 If you haven't done a formal software release you will end up with a `v0.0.0-SNAPSHOT` release (see NASA-PDS/roundup-action#56 for specifics).